Ninja Sparks

 Mon October 06, 2025

 Binary Moon Avatar This issue was written and edited by Ben Gillbanks.
-Ben is a Web Developer with over 20 years experience of building things online.
+Ben is a Web Developer with over 27 years experience of creating things online.

 Over the last couple of weeks I have been working on quite a few different things.
 Firstly, I have decided to rename beep8 to beepmini.
 This is a relatively small-sounding change but it means rebuilding the website and merging it with the beepmini.com domain.